planningcenter/mailchimp3/README.md

     # /lists
     ```

-3. For IDs, treat the object like a hash (use square brackets), and chain method calls together.
+3. For IDs, treat the object like a hash (use square brackets).

     ```ruby
-    api.lists[1].members
+    api.lists['abc123'].members
-    # /lists/1/members
+    # /lists/abc123/members
     ```

 4. To execute the request, use `get`, `post`, `patch`, or `delete`, optionally passing arguments.